-Eileen Molloy is a registered dietitian nutritionist and certified diabetes educator at the Diabetes and Nutrition Care Center at Pen Bay Medical Center in Rockport, Maine.
+Eileen Molloy is a registered dietitian nutritionist and certified diabetes educator.
 She says the recipe for Corn and Black Bean Burritos (which you’ll find below) is good for people whether they have diabetes or not.”

 A diet that’s good for people with diabetes is the same diet that everyone else should be eating.
 It’s good for everyone.
 It’s not a specialized diet.
 It’s really just a focus on a healthy diet in the appropriate portions.